MicrosoftDocs/msteams-docs/msteams-platform/publishing/office-store-approval.md

 The information below covers some of the most common reasons apps fail validation.
 It is not intended to be an exhaustive list of all potential issues with you app.
 However, if you follow this guidance your likelihood of a first-time pass will be greatly increased.

+### Policy 14.15

+Your app must be whitelisted by the Teams product group.
+Please reach out to teamsubm@microsoft.com to work with Teams product group to ensure your app has a great quality & experience.
+After securing a whitelist, you can upload your app into the Seller Dashboard

 ### Sign up, Sign in, and Sign out

 Apps must provide a clear, simple sign in/out and (when appropriate) sign-up experience.
 The experience must be reachable across all capabilities in your app.

 * If there is an explicit sign-in option provided to the user, there must be a sign-out option too (even if the app is using SSO/Silent Authentication)
 * The sign-out option must sign the user out of only your app's capability, and not from the Teams client.
 * Every scope that has a sign-in must have a sign-out as well.
-The sign-out option should sign the user out from the same capabilities that the sign-in option signed them into.
-For example, if the sign-in option signs the user into both a messaging extension and tab, then the sign out option must sign the user out from the message extension and tab (at minimum).
+The sign-out option should sign the user out from All or at minimum, the same capabilities that  sign-in option signed him into.
+For example, if the sign-in option signs the user into both a messaging extension and tab, then the sign out option must sign the user out from all capabilities in your app OR at minimum from the message extension and tab.

 * Make sure there is always a way to reverse the following (or similar) behaviors:
   * Sign-in => sign-out